Mental Health Advice for International Students

 After years of making excuses and not making time for herself, Daniela, an undergraduate student at the University of Illinois Chicago, recently found herself wanting to see a counselor for talk therapy.

-If you are or think you might be experiencing mental health issues due to COVID, school-related stress, or anything else, connect with your campus health services or a mental health professional right away.
+If you are or think you might be experiencing mental health issues due to school-related stress, adjusting to a new environment, or anything else, connect with your campus health services or a mental health professional right away.
 (If you are a student at a Shorelight university, your advisor can help you set up an appointment.)

 Online Resources for Students